How can the motion of a projectile be predicted by treating its horizontal and vertical motions independently?

 What this dot point is asking

-You need to model the flight of a projectile by resolving the launch velocity into horizontal and vertical components, treating each component independently, and using the shared time of flight to connect them.
-From this you can predict time of flight, range, maximum height and the velocity at any instant.
+You must model the flight of a projectile by resolving the launch velocity into horizontal and vertical components, treating each component independently, and using the shared time of flight to connect them.
+From this you predict time of flight, range, maximum height and the velocity at any instant.

 The key idea: independence of the two directions

-Once a projectile leaves the hand, ramp or muzzle, the only force on it is gravity (we ignore air resistance at this level).
+Once a projectile leaves the hand, ramp or muzzle, the only force on it is gravity (air resistance is ignored at this level).
 Gravity acts vertically, so:

 - Horizontal: no force, so no acceleration.
 The horizontal velocity stays constant for the whole flight.